Yagisan/SS2-City-Plan-Contest-Helper/README.md

 ## Contact and Technical Support

 Please check the [Issues](https://github.com/Yagisan/SS2-City-Plan-Contest-Helper/issues) (open **and** closed ones) on GitHub first if you have any problems.
 The same goes for _Enhancements_ or _Feature/Mod Requests_.
-If you believe you have found a bug, please file bug report [here](https://github.com/Yagisan/SS2-City-Plan-Contest-Helper/issues) with as much information as possible to replicate the issue.
-A [user to user only support forum](https://www.nexusmods.com/fallout4/mods/53368) is available on Nexus mods.
+If you believe you have found a bug in the mod list, please file bug report [here](https://github.com/Yagisan/SS2-City-Plan-Contest-Helper/issues) with as much information as possible to replicate the issue.
+There is a [Support Discord](https://discord.gg/rB5RFgHhUD) for issues with the mod list.
 Requests for support on any other platform will be ignored. **DO NOT DM ME ON DISCORD.
 I WILL NOT PROVIDE SUPPORT FOR YOU IN DMS AND I WILL BLOCK YOU**.